Petrol engines

 3. Oil dilution

 Interestingly, this engine is more prone to oil dilution with fuel.
 Here it’s good to clarify that during cold running every direct injection petrol engine lets some amount of fuel into the oil.
 Usually it’s just a small insignificant amount, but in this engine it’s higher since it has a longer “cold phase”- basically the engine runs rich for a longer time until it heats up properly.
-So if you will use this engine for very short distances only, then you can experience that the fuel will slowly get into the oil – which is not very good in the long term.
+So if you will use this engine for very short distances only, then you will experience that the fuel will slowly get into the oil – which is not very good in the long term.

 +there are numerous cases of damaged wiring of the spark plugs in early engines (this will cause misfires)